naseemap47/CustomActionRecognition-TensorFlow-CNN-LSTM/README.md

 ```
 **Inside Data Directory - Folder with Class Name - Inside each class folder - Video data for that Action Class**
 ## Train Custom Model
+:memo: Note: <br>
+Model Dir: **LRCN** and **convLSTM** for sample Demo to understand how will be the output, You can remove that Dir.
+If you NOT remove the Dir, its will never affect your Model or Training,
+It will replace with your Model <br>

 `--dataset`: path to dataset dir <br>
 `--seq_len`: The number of frames of a video that will be fed to the model as one sequence <br>
 `--size`: The height and width to which each video frame will be resized in our dataset <br>